build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

 ### Create the EC2 instance

-To start creating the EC2 instance, and other resources, you first need to import the [CDK Constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) and [EC2 Key pair](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-ec2.CfnKeyPair.html) libraries.
+To start creating the EC2 instance, and other resources, you first need to import the [CDK constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) and [EC2 key pair](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-ec2.CfnKeyPair.html) libraries.
 Run the following command in the `ec2-cdk` folder to install the libraries:

 ```bash
 npm i aws-cdk-lib cdk-ec2-key-pair